Opinion by Elizabeth Hadly

 Mosquitos, not bats, are by far the deadliest animals in the world.
 This notorious distinction is connected to the infectious diseases mosquitoes carry—diseases that infect three hundred to five hundred million people each year, and kill more than a million.
 The number of infections and deaths caused by Ebola pales in comparison.
-In 2015, at the height of the Ebola outbreak, malaria claimed 150 times more lives than Ebola.
+As of December 2014, on average one person had died of Ebola for every seventy-eight thousand who succumbed to malaria.
 Yet, news coverage has led many people to believe that Ebola is the greater threat.

 Mosquito-borne infectious diseases are now moving out of the tropics and into North America, due to both an increase in intercontinental travel and climate change.
 These diseases have recently expanded in the numbers of people they infect, particularly outside their endemic region.

 Although we’ve historically had the good fortune of being able to ignore many of these diseases in the United States, we will soon see them on our front porches.
 The insects and the diseases they carry are on the move.
 And at this stage, we have few drugs that can prevent or cure these diseases.